 He spent two seasons and the Parc des Princes, joining after his one year at Juventus, and was a regular in the first team before he left for Sao Paulo.

-Now he’s back at Barcelona aged 38.
+After a short spell back at Barcelona, he’s still going at the age of 39 with UNAM Pumas in Mexico.
 What’s not to love?
 Well, his time back in Brazil apparently.

 A less successful signing and a less glamourous one too, Berchiche signed for PSG for around €16million.